 Tip 3.
 Shared matches only go as far as the 4th cousin group

 Did you know that?
 I didn’t.
 So you could easily share more distant matches.
-My brother and cousin Marty share Ashkenazi and German matches but all of these are listed as further away than 4th cousins so they do not get listed on the common matches tab or when you go to that person’s profile.
+My brother and cousin Marty share Ashkenazi and German matches but all of these are listed as further away than 4th cousins so they do not get listed on the common matches tab.

 Tip 4.
 Instead of clicking on New, click on Date